MattVonVielen/cryingbear.net/content/essays/daughter.md

 were run, and again she was congratulated at defying the odds.
 It was time to get ready for another baby!

 By this time though, she'd had much more life experience - mostly of the masculine variety.
-Married with two boys, then forced to move home to take care of her ailing father in the mid '70s - she'd become fed up with living in what was still quite definitely a "man's world" while perpetually surrounded by boys of all ages.
-When she discovered she was pregnant again she knew it was a little girl.
+Married with two boys, then forced to move home to take care of her ailing father in the mid '70s, she'd become fed up with living in what was still quite definitely a "man's world" while perpetually surrounded by boys (of all ages).
+When she discovered she was pregnant again she just knew it was a little girl.
 Nobody needed to run any tests.
-She _needed_ a little girl to bring just a little balance to her life.
-She even had the perfect name, plucked from the real-world fairy-tale princess story that was such big news when she was a teenager in the early '50s.

-The baby growing inside her was Elizabeth.
+She _needed_ a little girl to bring a bit of balance to her life.

+She even had the perfect name ready.
+As a teenage girl back in the early '50s, my mom was enamored with a real-world fairy-tale princess story that made big news across the globe.
+The baby growing inside her was called Elizabeth.
+(Later in her life she would show me memorabilia from that time which she had held on to for so many years, including cards with photos from the coronation of the young Queen.)

 In early June of '76, she went into labor, and it wasn't easy.
 It dragged on for a very long time.
 (Yes folks, I was even late to my own birth.)
 Eventually hospital staff decided on a Caesarean procedure and Mom was given some pretty serious